 The first step in discovering how to become a teacher is to obey a phrase that teachers-in-training often hear when learning how to write lesson plans: Begin with the end in mind.
-It’s a good piece of advice for career planning, too.
-You can’t know the steps you’ll need to reach your goal unless you first know exactly what that goal is.
-So spend time visualizing yourself as a teacher.
-What’s your ideal teaching position?
+It's a good piece of advice for career planning, too.
+You can't know the steps you'll need to reach your goal unless you first know exactly what that goal is.
+So spend time visualizing yourself as a certified teacher.
+What's your ideal teaching position?
 What subject do you want to teach?
 And to whom do you want to teach it to?
+Do you aspire to be an elementary school teacher, a middle school teacher, or a high school teacher?
+Do you want to run your own classroom or become a substitute teacher?
 Clarifying these details will help you move on to the next steps.

 Determine whether you want to teach one subject or multiple.
 Multiple-subject teachers are typically elementary school instructors who work with a single group of students the entire year in a self-contained classroom.
 Many special education teachers instructing students with disabilities also have multi-subject credentials.